G-PORTAL/gpcore-cli/README.md

 # TODOs

+* Add mandatory params (in addition to optional ones)
 * Add more subcommands

+* Gitlab build pipeline -> GoReleaser : 2023.9.[version]
 * Auto-Update command to update to tool itself
-* Gitlab build pipeline

-* Add hooks to subcommands (pre/post)
-* Add mandatory params (in addition to optional ones)
 * Pagination support for long lists
+* Custom description for subcommand flags
+* No "usage" output on API error
+* LiveLogs as a command
+* Event log -> return when node ready
+* Project Log watcher